cpoDesign/APIRunner/readme.md

 command line options

 1. Create a status report
-    1. Add analysis on how many ware successfull and how many not
+    1. Add analysis on how many ware successful and how many not
 1. 1.
 Compatibility
 we use UTF-32 to ensure maximum compatibility as the application has to support Chinese traditional and Chinese simplified.
 Traditional UTF-8 does not support it.

-2. Add total time spend running the tool
 1. 1. when run exe display basic instance
 1. Compatibility -> we use UTF-32 to ensure maximum compatibility as the application has to support Chinese traditional and Chinese simplified.
 Traditional UTF-8 does not support it.